akassh9/horizon-shift-002/README.md

   didHover ? scenarioDraggables[happenedScenario][hoveredHappened] : []
 ```

-Everything else (animations, bring-to-front) is visual; no additional business logic.
+Everything else (animations, bring‑to‑front) is visual; no other business logic.

 ---